kefan-zheng/DB_backend/README.md

 Database Principle and Application Course Project | Tongji University
 ---

-Use ASP.Net Core Web Application (MVC) as a simple HTTP Server.
+Use ASP.Net Core WebApi as a simple HTTP Server.